 International human rights organizations account for a much smaller proportion of citations, including Amnesty International (8), Human Rights Watch (HRW) (5), Intermedia (5), UNICEF (5), World Health Organization (WHO) (5), Doctors Without Borders (4), Christian Solidarity Worldwide (CSW) (4).
 Both Amnesty International and HRW have been criticized for their tendency to work within the parameters of Western propaganda in their work on North Korea (Gowans 2013b).

 The majority of the supplementary material is by witnesses for the Commission, most of whom are closely affiliated with the single-issue NGOs above.
 Academic literature was used particularly in the history and famine sections.
 Academics and experts whose work received more than five citations include Andrei Lankov (with 22 citations), Marcus Noland (20, COI witness, HRNK), David Hawk (13, COI witness, HRNK), Lee Suk (12, KINU), Ken Gause (9, HRNK), Andrew Natsios (8, COI witness, HRNK).
 Others include Park Kyung-ae (5), Scott Snyder (5), Kang Chol-hwan’s defector memoir (4), Hazel Smith (4), Charles Armstrong (4) Charles Robert Jenkins American defector memoir (3), Victor Cha (3), Bruce Cumings (3).
-The only examples of critical academic knowledge cited by the Commission are Bruce Cumings and Hazel Smith.
-In both cases they are cited for individual points-of-fact and their general theses are not represented.
+Where critical academic works are cited – most notably the works of Bruce Cumings and Hazel Smith – they are used to make individual points-of-fact and their general theses are not considered.

 The selection of news media used to supplement the findings appears to privilege British news corporations, though with South Korean and American companies as well.
 This includes (not including those with only one citation): Daily NK (12, ROK, NED-funded), BBC News (14, UK), New York Times (6, US), NKNews (5, ROK), Associated Press (4, US), Asia Times (4, Hong Kong), Washington Post (3, US), Chosun Ilbo (3, ROK), RFA (3, US, NED-funded), The Korea Times (2, ROK), The Telegraph (2, UK), The Guardian (2, UK) and Reuters (2, UK).
 Most of the news corporations cited by the Commission have recently released editorials that endorse the recommendations of the COI and demand action to implement them.
 With the exception of NKNews, which does occasionally publish critical knowledge, these news outlets are uniformly hostile towards the DPRK.